 Stargazing roof: This was the main selling feature for my wife.
-It is great for getting that outdoor feeling inside your tent.
-But there is a trade-off to that stargazing experience: privacy.
+It is excellent for getting that outdoor feeling inside your tent.
+The lack of privacy is a significant trade-off to that stargazing experience.

 Aluminum Poles: The strength and weight of the aluminum poles is an upgrade over fiberglass poles.

 Color-Coded Connectors: These make the tent easy to put up and position on the tent pad.
-Set up is still a two-person job but the color-coding makes it easier.
+Set up is still a two-person job, but the color-coded connectors simplify the job.

-Gear Loft: A nice feature to have, though we never use it.
+Gear Loft: It’s a nice feature to have, though we never use it.

 Two Doors: I like the 2 doors as it allows for some flexibility in positioning and getting in and out of the tent.

-No-see-um Mesh: This mesh material has holes that are smaller than a typical mesh material to keep even the tiniest of bugs out of the tent.
+No-see-um Mesh: This mesh material has smaller holes than a typical mesh material to keep even the tiniest of bugs out of the tent.

-Noiseless Zippers: This would be great for those early morning risers who want to quietly sneak out of the tent in the morning, but we really didn’t find the zippers any less noisy than in our last tent.
+Noiseless Zippers: This would be great for those early morning risers who want to quietly sneak out of the tent in the morning without waking others.
+However, we really didn’t find the zippers any less noisy than in our last tent.

 Two Vestibules: These add a little extra room around the 2 doors.
 The vestibules are created when the rain fly is put on the tent.
-While they are great, if you don’t have the rain fly on, you have no vestibules.
+While they are great, you have no vestibules if you don’t have the rain fly on.

 The MSRP on the Trail Ridge 6 is $399.95.
 This price puts this car camping tent in the high range of 6 person tents.
 We were able to find this tent for about $100 off that price, putting this premium tent into the mid-level of family camping tents.